-Your parish solicitor will prepare the Land Transfer Authority and Instruction (A&I) form and send it to the Connexional Office for signing by two members of the Board of Administration.
-Their signatures are witnessed by the appropriate professional person and the Board seal affixed to the document, preferably at least a week before the agreed settlement date.
-The Connexional Office will return the signed A&I to the parish solicitor together with the bank account details for payment of the sale proceeds.
+The BOA's lawyer will prepare the Land Transfer Authority and Instruction (A&I) form and send it to the Connexional Office for signing by two members of the BOA.
+Their signatures are witnessed by the appropriate professional person, and the Board seal is affixed to the document, preferably at least a week before the agreed settlement date.
+The Connexional Office will return the signed A&I to the lawyer together with the bank account details for payment of the sale proceeds.